 We'll see what the political circumstances are in a couple of years, but there's a serious credibility problem out there.

-Ramos has been called the Walter Cronkite of Spanish language media, an unparalleled nationwide voice of Hispanics.
+Ramos has been called a Walter Cronkite of Spanish language media, an unparalleled nationwide voice of Hispanics.

 And just like Cronkite, Ramos may be on the leading edge of a movement within the Hispanic media to challenge the president on immigration.

-Now the political is clearly clearly worried about this.
+Now, the Politico is clearly worried about this.

 That's why they're doing the story.